-If you are a parent of an incoming kindergarten student, you may be nervous about the first day of school.
+If you are a parent of an incoming kindergarten student, you may be school fears about the first day of school.
 Don’t worry!
 It’s perfectly normal to feel some anxiety about the first day.
 Nonetheless, these grown-up anxieties are also present for your child.
 Rest assured, there are some methods you can use over the summer to ease those fears.

 1. Curb Your Anxiety